Lay Bet Calculator

 Professional lay bettors employ sophisticated strategies that go far beyond simply laying selections they think will lose.
 These strategies are grounded in probability analysis, market inefficiencies, and disciplined execution.
 Understanding these approaches can significantly improve your lay betting outcomes.

 Hedging is a strategy where you use lay bets to reduce risk on existing back bets.
 Suppose you backed a team at 2.0 odds for £100 early in a match, and they're now winning.
 You could lay the same team at 1.5 odds for £200.
 If they win, you profit £100 on the back bet but lose £100 on the lay bet, netting zero.
 If they lose, you profit £200 on the lay bet but lose £100 on the back bet, netting £100.
-This strategy locks in a guaranteed outcome and allows you to exit positions before final whistle if you're uncomfortable with the risk.
+This strategy locks in a known outcome and allows you to exit positions before final whistle if you're uncomfortable with the risk.

 Laying Favorites is a statistical strategy based on the observation that bookmakers and exchanges often underprice favorites (overestimate their probability).
 By laying heavily backed selections at low odds (1.5-3.0), disciplined traders accumulate small, frequent wins.
 The strategy requires high volume — you need hundreds of bets to smooth variance — but the mathematical edge is genuine.
 A professional trader might lay 200 favorites per month, winning 60-65% and losing 35-40%, generating steady profit.